TU-Delft-DCC/TU-Delft-DCC.github.io/docs/software/testing_intro.md

 Simulations and analyses using software should be held to the same standards as experimental measurement devices!

-For a more in depth introduction with motivation on writing tests, see the [lesson on testing](https://coderefinery.github.io/testing/motivation/) from the Code Refinery.
+For a solid introduction and motivation on writing tests, we recommend the [lesson on testing](https://coderefinery.github.io/testing/motivation/) from the Code Refinery.

-Type of tests:
-* **Unit test**: testing of individual units of source code (scripts, functions, classes).
-* **Integration test**: testing of a combination of individual units as a group.
-* **Regression test**: re-running all tests to ensure that the previously developed and tested code still performes after a code change.
+## Approach

-## What to test?
+### What to test?
 When writing tests, ask yourself the following questions:
 - How would you manually check the correctness of the code?
-- Do you need to scope a particular parameter space?
+- Do you need to test a particular parameter space?
 - What do you compare the result to?
 - How much time would it take to run the module (and therefore the test)?

+### Type of tests

+* **Unit test**: testing of individual units of source code (scripts, functions, classes).
+* **Integration test**: testing of a combination of individual units as a group.
+* **Regression test**: re-running all tests to ensure that the previously developed and tested code still performes after a code change.

-## Contents
+## Table of contents
 ```{tableofcontents}
 ```